krish17/C-plus-plus/README.md

 # C-plus-plus
-HI..This repository consists of all my work and practise related to C++ language.
+Hi..This repository consists of all my work and practice related to C++ language.